jeremyrsellars/cecil/README.md

 Because the core of Cecil is implemented in cross-platform Clojure (.cljc), it can be fitted for use with JavaScript, Java VM, and the .NET Framework.

 An example C#/.Net utility is provided.
 See [src/Cecil.Net/README.md](src/Cecil.Net/).

+If you do want to hack on Cecil, let me know in person, or by github issue.